How to manage heat stress at work

 Most of us might enjoy temperatures in the 80s whilst on holiday around the Mediterranean … but that kind of heat is far more tolerable when there is access to a pool and the choice of clothing is your own!

-So what can we do to keep cool and stress free this week?
+So what can we do to keep cool and stress free?

 Managing for very hot weather